OpusCapita/react-crudeditor/README.md

           name: <string, persistent field name>,

           /*
-           * There is no default "render" property for a fild of custom Field Type
+           * There is no default "render" property for a field of custom Field Type
            * => "render" property must be explicitly defined in such a case.
            *
-           * Default "render" property for a fild of standard Field Type:
+           * Default "render" property for a field of standard Field Type:
            * {
            *   component: <string, id of default FieldInputComponent for displaying the Field Type>, *